For in the end, it is not the things we did that we regret, but the things we left undone, the words left unspoken, the dreams left unfulfilled.

 This year, I will be older than I have ever been and younger than I will ever be again.

-I am preparing to compete in a 100-mile endurance race ( think of an ultra marathon on a horse).
+I am preparing to compete in a 100-mile endurance race (think of an ultra-marathon on horseback).
 It is called the Tevis Cup, and it is referred to as the most challenging ride in the world.
 I have completed it three times before, yet the last time I was on the course was 17 years ago.
 Retiring from the sport for 12 years, I thought I had had my fill of competition and certainly would not do Tevis again.
-Yet, we know never to say never, and now, a few years after beginning to train again, I am ready to take the starting line.
+Yet, we know never to say, and now, a few years after beginning to train again, I am ready to take the starting line.

 My nerves are still with me, as they always were, and my stomach is filled with butterflies each time I think about the course.
 My body is not what it was before, but it is the best it can be today.
 However, I also know that now is the time: if your horse is ready, don’t put it off until next year.
 It may result in it never happening.

 When we put things off, thinking we will get to them later, we often don’t.
-We may lose interest, or many other reasons may crop up as to why we can not do it.
+We may lose interest, or many other reasons may arise as to why we cannot do it.

-To put off until tomorrow may yield an unfulfilled life.
-That is not to say that we must climb mountains or ride horses in long-distance events, but it suggests that we do what we always wanted to do: plant the garden, travel if we have the travel bug, call our first love, and reminisce, get the puppy or write the novel.
+Paying off debts may yield an unfulfilled life.
+That is not to say that we must climb mountains or ride horses in long-distance events, but it suggests that we do what we always wanted to do: plant the garden, travel if we have the travel bug, call our first love, reminisce, get the puppy, or write the novel.

 When we leave our dreams unattempted, we cut out a part of ourselves.
 Will I regret not doing Tevis again if I don’t go again?
 I never thought I would go, so I have had no regrets.
 It will be a bonus if I am fortunate enough to reach the starting line without mishap and finish on a sound and fit horse.

 Several years ago, I failed to summit Mt Whitney due to altitude sickness.
 My intention has always been to attempt it again.
-Regret may creep in if I do not give it another go, yet if an unforeseeable event happens to prevent it, I will understand that the mountain was not meant for me to climb, and I will focus on another dream.
+Regret may creep in if I don’t give it another try, yet if an unforeseen event were to prevent it, I would understand that the mountain was not meant for me to climb, and I would focus on another dream.

 We cannot accomplish everything.
 However, we can give it an excellent shot to explore the possibilities.

-Doors open with opportunities, and we often do not walk through.
+Doors open with opportunities, and we often fail to walk through them.
 We think the chance will reappear, but mostly, it doesn’t.
 Opportunities are fleeting.
-We live in a fragile balance of life unfolding in front of us, and once it unfolds, it will never be the same again.
+We live in a fragile balance of life unfolding before us, and once it unfolds, it will never be the same again.

-Grab firmly onto the moments that spark interest, tug on your heart, and get your blood flowing.
-Embrace them with your soul, an open heart, and an attitude.
+Seize firmly onto the moments that spark your interest, tug at your heart, and get your blood flowing.
+Embrace them with your whole heart and soul, and an open attitude.
 Do not let the regret of waiting on the sidelines burden your spirit.
 Dare to say yes; why not give it a go?

 Go confidently in the direction of your dreams!
 Live the life you’ve imagined.
 As you simplify your life, the laws of the universe will be simpler.